Skip to content

 Even if the Kubernetes add-ons are not deployed, both resources will be available to the management cluster.

-$ k get clusterprofile <clusterprofile name> -n <clusterprofile namespace> -o jsonpath='{.status}'
+$ kubectl get clusterprofile <clusterprofile name> -n <clusterprofile namespace> -o jsonpath='{.status}'

-$ k get clustersummary <clustersummary name> -n <clustersummary namespace> -o jsonpath='{.status}'
+$ kubectl get clustersummary <clustersummary name> -n <clustersummary namespace> -o jsonpath='{.status}'

 We are here to help!
 Whether you have questions, or issues or need assistance, our Slack channel is the perfect place for you.
 Click here to join us.